Molina-Valero/FORTLS/README.md

 ## Tree detection
 ### Tree detection from single scans

 Detects trees from TLS point clouds corresponding to a single scan.
-For each tree detected, the function calculates the central coordinates and estimates the diameter at 1.3 m above ground level (which is known as \emph{dbh}, diameter at breast height) and classifies it as fully visible or partially occluded.
-Finally, the function obtains the number of points belonging to normal sections of trees (those corresponding to \emph{dbh} +/- 5 cm) and estimates them for both original and reduced (with point cropping process) point clouds.
+For each tree detected, the function calculates the central coordinates and estimates the diameter at 1.3 m above ground level (which is known as dbh, diameter at breast height) and classifies it as fully visible or partially occluded.
+Finally, the function obtains the number of points belonging to normal sections of trees (those corresponding to dbh +/- 5 cm) and estimates them for both original and reduced (with point cropping process) point clouds.

 ```r
 # Tree detection without considering arguments